Updates the shard count of the specified stream to the specified number of shards.

 - Scale up to more than the shard limit for your account

-For the default limits for an AWS account, see Streams Limits
+For the default limits for an Amazon Web Services account, see Streams Limits

 in the Amazon Kinesis Data Streams Developer Guide